surgiie/transformer/README.md

         'first_name' => ['strtoupper'],
     ]);
 }

 ```

-If calling on a `FormRequest` object, it will use the `validated()` function to retrieve the input data. **Note** that this does require the data you are targeting to be defined as a validation rule in your form request's `rules` function, otherwise the data will be omitted from transformation.
+When calling on a FormRequest object, it uses the `validated()` function to retrieve the input data.
+Note that this requires the data you are targeting to be defined as a validation rule in your form request's rules function, otherwise the data will be omitted from transformation.

-#### Package Discovery/Dont Discover
+## Package Discovery/Don't Discover

-Laravel by default will automatically register the package service provider, but if you don't want to include the macro, you can ignore package discovery for the service provider by including the following in your `composer.json`.
+Laravel automatically registers the package service provider, but if you don't want to include the macro, you can ignore package discovery for the service provider by including the following in your composer.json:

 ```json
 "extra": {